andreif2018/todo-app/README.md

   - Update ToDo item
   - Delete ToDo item
   - Complete ToDo item
+  - Drag and Drop Todo item in list

 ## Template below should help get you started developing with Vue 3 in Vite.